-Polymer Clay Collar Necklaces, Bibs, Cuffs, and Curved Bases
+Polymer Clay Collar Necklaces, Bibs, and Curved Bases

-Statement collars stop looking intentional when the neckline arc is guessed too late, the front pieces are treated like loose pendants, or the collar can flatten or relax in the oven.
-This guide explains the curved-base build order behind rigid collar necklaces and layered bib pieces.
+Statement collars go wrong when you guess the neckline arc too late, build the front pieces as loose pendants, or let the collar flatten or relax in the oven.
+This guide gives the curved-base build order for rigid collar necklaces and layered bibs.

 In brief